SteeltoeOSS/Samples/MusicStore/README.md

 2. Install Spring Cloud Services 1.0.11.
 3. Install .NET Core SDK.
 4. Install Postgres database service if you want to use Postgress instead of MySQL.
 4. Web tools installed and on Path.
-If you have VS2015 Update 3 installed then add this to your path: `C:\Program Files (x86)\Microsoft Visual Studio 14.0\Web\External`
+On Windows, if you have VS2015 Update 3 installed then add this to your path: `C:\Program Files (x86)\Microsoft Visual Studio 14.0\Web\External`

 # Setup Services on CloudFoundry